Table of contents

 BLOCKMIMETYPES CHAR List of MIME types that will be blocked.
 This parameter works only if CUST_CHECK_MIME_TYPE is enabled. (not set) (not set)

-BLOCKEXTENSIONS CHAR List of file extensions that will be blocked. (not set) (not set)
+BLOCKEXTENSIONS CHAR List of file extensions that to be blocked. (not set) (not set)

 This configuration is per-client, so it must be done in each tenant of the SAP application server.